kostmo/circleci-failure-tracker/docs/development-environment/README.md

 ## Testing

+### Manual tests

+It's important to do "hard browser refreshes" when verifying deployed changes to the website - that is, invalidate the cache with CMD+shift+R.

+### Continuous integration

 TravisCI is set up to automatically verify that each push to GitHub can successfully compile.
 Note that if one force-pushes to the repo shortly after a previous push, TravisCI may report failure on the overwritten commit.

 Certain individual functions can be tested in isolation via the `./test-oneoff.sh` script inside the `app` directory.